tilezen/vector-datasource/docs/use-service.md

 ### 512 tile size

-The suggest max `{z}` value for 512 pixel tiles is zoom **15**.
+The suggested max `{z}` value for 512 pixel tiles is zoom **15**.
 Requesting `{z}` coordinates up to 20 will return a smaller geographic area, but the tile will not include any additional data over the zoom 15 tile.

 **512 in path:**